tmk907/YouTubeStreamsExtractor/README.md

 # YouTubeStreamsExtractor

 YouTubeStreamsExtractor is a library for extracting url for downloading audio and video streams from YouTube videos.
-It's based on [yt-dlp](https://github.com/yt-dlp/yt-dlp)
+It's inspired by [yt-dlp](https://github.com/yt-dlp/yt-dlp)

 ## Install